backtrace-labs/backtrace-morgue/README.md

  * query:post - Enable queries to be issued using the specified token.
  * object:get - Enable fetching of objects with the specified token.

+Multiple capabilities can be specified by using `--capability` multiple times or using a comma-separated list.

 #### list

 ```